The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 who may, from time to time, be hereinafter referred to individually as the “Party” or collectively as the “Parties”.

 It is agreed that:

-- The Contractor shall use the funding provided under this Contract to undertake a research project entitled [Project title] in accordance with the work specified in Section 3, being project application [Project Reference'] dated [Proposal date], [Amending correspondence, insert date], (the “Research”).
+- The Contractor will undertake a research project entitled [Grant Title] in accordance with the work specified in Section 3, being project application [Grant Reference], dated [Proposal Date], [Amending Correspondence, Insert Date] the “Research”.

-- On condition that the Contractor complies with the terms of this Contract, the Authority will pay the Contractor the Approved Cost as set out in Section 4 in respect of: (i) undertaking the Research in accordance with this Contract.
+2. On condition that the Contractor complies with the terms of this Contract, the Authority will pay the Contractor the Approved Cost as set out in Section 4 in respect of: (i) undertaking the Research in accordance with this contract.

-- This Form of Contract (Section 1) together with its Schedules and the attached Sections 2 to 6 inclusive are the documents which collectively form the "Contract" (as defined in Section 2).
+3. This Form of Contract (Section 1) together with its Schedules and the attached Section 2 to Section 7 inclusive are the documents which collectively form the “Contract” (as defined in Section 2).

-- The Contract effected by the signing of this Form of Contract constitutes the entire agreement between the Parties relating to the subject matter of the Contract and supersedes all prior negotiations, representations or understandings.
+4. The Contract effected by the signing of this Form of Contract constitutes the entire agreement between Parties relating to the subject matter of the Contract and supersedes all prior negotiations, representations or understandings.

-For the Authority of a duly authorized officer or representative to execute this Contract on behalf of the Authority:
+For the Authority of a duly authorised officer or representative to execute this Contract on behalf of the Authority:

 Full name …